 For your main exercise in each workout, you’ll perform each set at the start of every minute.
-That is, at the :00 mark, you’ll begin doing your reps.
+That is, at the :00 mark you’ll begin doing your reps.
 From the time you’re done until the top of the next minute is all you get to rest.
-Compare this with the normal procedure of resting a minute (or much more) between sets, and you can see how MOTM sets promote efficiency.
-So that you don’ fatigue too quickly, you'll perform a low number of reps, which also happens to be ideal for gaining strength and muscle.
+Compare this with the normal procedure of resting a minute (or much more) between sets, and you can see how EMOM sets promote efficiency.
+So you don’t fatigue too quickly, you'll perform a low number of reps, which also happens to be ideal for gaining strength and muscle.
 For instance, you’ll do 10 sets of three in Week 1 of our program, or 30 total reps.
-As your body’s work capacity improves, you’ll add weight and volume, until by Week 4 you’re doing 50 total reps with a greater load in approximately the same amount of time.
+As your body’s work capacity improves, you’ll add weight and volume; by Week 4, you’ll be doing 50 total reps with a greater load in approximately the same amount of time.

 Perform each workout (Days I, II, and III) once a week, resting at least a day between each session.